Sauri Millennium Village: Evaluation of impacts

 Weak impact evaluation has also created quite a stir among critics and observers of SMVP alike.
 Careful project assessment is a necessary mechanism for weeding out project inefficiencies, improving resource allocation, and measuring up project outcomes against its goals.
 However, MVP data has very strict access, and independent researchers are not allowed to access these files or request interviews with MVP staff members to gain a better understanding of the project.
 As a result, the public has continually questioned the MVP's data collection methods.
 In June 2010, a public midterm evaluation of MVP impacts was released for five Millennium Villages, one of which was Sauri.
 This report compared Sauri's post-intervention circumstances with pre-intervention conditions.
 It did not take into account what may have occurred in Sauri in the absence of MVP intervention.
 For example, if Sauri had not been designated a Millennium Village, the government may have implemented similar initiatives, like building schools, improving infrastructure, allocating money to vaccination, or improving teacher training programs.
 Such changes, if successful, would have also improved standard of living and reduced poverty in Sauri.
 Because MVP impact evaluation reports did not consider these counterfactuals, MVPs have also been criticized for exaggerating their successes.

+Conclusions about its status as a Demonstration Project

+At the time of writing it is 2024, 9 years on from the project completion.
+It is notable that the project evaluations were carried out in the few years after project completion.
+They focus, as the earlier part of this article does, on progress in particular fields such as Health and Education.

+Whilst this is important and there are plenty of lessons, the big-picture question receives very little attention.
+The Millennium villages were a demonstration project.
+They aimed to show that with Sach's approach, villages could become independent of further aid.
+His thesis was that these villages would move to a situation where they were self-supporting and the improvements made by 2015 could be maintained and built on without further aid.

+The 2nd leg of his theory was that, once the success of the projects had been demonstrated other villages could follow the same path and poverty would be eradicated on a sustainable basis, village by village.

+The last words of the Sachs/Angelina Jolie Diary video say "1 down, 999,999 to go."
+So the test of the success of the demonstration is not whether improvements were made in specific areas, but whether other villages followed the same path.

+9 years on from the project completion, the situation appears to be that the 999,999 do not exist.
+Accordingly the thesis that the methodology could be rolled out to a huge number of villages looks to be incorrect.